twse/random-stuff/README.md

 * **Chicago Mega** is for indigenous languages in Central and South America.
 The font is best viewed at 9 or 18 points.
 This font comes in one style only - Regular.
 * **Flareserif International** is based on Albertus.
 This font comes in one style only - Regular.
 * **Geneva Mega** is for Native American languages with Latin script (Navajo, Hän, Tutchone, etc.).
 This font comes in one style only - Regular.
-* **New York Plus** is for Native American languages with Latin script (Navajo, Hän, Tutchone, etc.).
-This font comes in one style only - Roman.

 ## Pixel fonts
 * **Cyrano Text**: TrueType Unicode font based on [Cyrano Nouveau](http://www.typophile.com/node/64838) (2009) from the Typophile forums by MrMoto with revised glyphs and support for more glyphs.
 Created using FontCreator 5.6.
 Both fonts are named after the 1998 movie Cyrano de Bergerac.